orchidsoftware/orchid.software/docs/en/docs/alert.md

 ]);
 ```

-The first argument of the method is the path/name of the `Blade` template:
+The `Blade` template would look something like this:

 ```php
 // resources/views/alert.blade.php